-|This Job is Ranked in|
+|This Job is Listed in|

-|Best Construction Jobs||#5|
+|Best Construction Jobs|

-Cement masons and concrete finishers perform specialized masonry work dealing with finished concrete (cement masons) and poured concrete (concrete finishers).
+Cement masons and concrete finishers perform specialized masonry work with poured concrete (concrete finishers) and finished concrete (cement masons).
 The jobs are usually outdoors on construction sites and may be physically demanding.
 Seasonal work is common in colder climates.
-Required skills are similar across the country, but building codes and weather-related working conditions have an impact on local job conditions.
-Knowledge of the properties of cement is essential, including how variable weather conditions may affect the pouring, leveling, setting, and finishing processes.
-Cement masons doing decorative finished work employ design, color, and visual skills.
-Commercial projects can last for years and demand more specialized skills, while residential projects may take only a few days.
-Cement masons tend to work with finished cement forms and mortar to erect walls and other above-ground structures.
+Required skills are similar across the country, but building codes and the weather have an impact on local working conditions.
+Knowledge of the properties of cement is essential, including how variable weather conditions may affect the pouring, leveling, setting and finishing processes.
+Cement masons doing decorative finished work employ design, color and visual skills.
+Commercial projects can take years and demand more specialized skills, while residential projects may require only a few days.

-Concrete finishers pour wet cement into various forms and tend to work on foundation slabs, sidewalks, roads, curbs, and other ground-level projects.
-"The cement mason's work begins where the finisher leaves off," observes Al Herndon, who oversees masonry training in Florida for the Florida Masonry Apprentice and Education Foundation.
-Some masonry projects, particularly on smaller residential jobs, require one mason to do both cement and concrete work.
-But at larger, commercial jobs, there is more likely to be several masons.
+Concrete finishers pour wet cement into various forms and tend to work on foundation slabs, sidewalks, roads, curbs and other ground-level projects.
+Cement masons then work with the finished cement forms and mortar to erect walls and other above-ground structures.
+"The cement mason's work begins where the finisher leaves off," says Al Herndon, who oversees masonry training in Florida for the Florida Masonry Apprentice and Education Foundation.
+Some masonry projects, particularly smaller residential jobs, require one mason to do both cement and concrete work.
+But at larger, commercial jobs there is more likely to be several masons.
 Cement masons need to be able to follow detailed directions to make complex building components.
-Concrete finishers, on the other hand, must know how to work quickly and effectively to pour and shape concrete.
+Concrete finishers must know how to work quickly and effectively to pour and shape concrete.
 "You have to do it correctly the first time," Herndon says.
 "You don't get a second chance with cement."

-|Stress Level||Above Average|
+|Stress Level||poor Above Average|

-Last updated by Philip Moeller.
+Last updated by Emily Brandon.